Read this Chi-Town Daily News story or this Gaper's Block article to get an idea of what RUI is like from a guest's point of view.

 Round 48: July 1, 2009 The theme: Abraham Lincoln

-Thanks to a partnership with Chicago Public Library, we celebrated the 200th anniversary of Honest Abe's birth with a FREE Reading Under the Influence featuring Chicago Public Library 2009 21st Century Award-winner Patrick Somerville ("The Cradle"), Featherproof Books founder and Time Out Chicago books columnist Jonathan Messinger ("Hiding Out") and RUI's own Jesse Jordan and Rob Duffer.
+Thanks to a partnership with Chicago Public Library, we celebrated the 200th anniversary of Honest Abe's birth with a FREE Reading Under the Influence featuring Chicago Public Library 2009 21st Century Award-winner Patrick Somerville ("The Cradle"), Featherproof Books co-founder and Time Out Chicago books columnist Jonathan Messinger ("Hiding Out") and RUI's own Jesse Jordan and Rob Duffer.
 We also debuted a two-round format with four readers.

 Round 47: June 3, 2009 The theme: Call Me Daddy